Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 Beyond discounts, consider these approaches:

-1. Increase your deductible: Higher deductibles reduce premium costs, though you'll pay more out-of-pocket for claims
+1. Increase your deductible: Higher deductibles lower premiums, though you'll pay more out-of-pocket for claims

-2. Reduce coverage on older vehicles: Consider dropping collision and comprehensive on cars worth less than $3,000
+2. Reduce coverage on older vehicles: Consider dropping collision and comprehensive on cars valued under $3,000

-3. Improve your credit score: Many states allow credit-based insurance scoring, which impacts rates
+3. Improve your credit score: Many states allow credit-based insurance scoring, which directly impacts rates

-4. Shop annually: High-risk rates vary dramatically between companies—compare quotes every renewal period
+4. Shop at every renewal: High-risk rates fluctuate frequently—compare quotes every renewal period

-5. Maintain continuous coverage: Gaps in coverage result in even higher rates
+5. Maintain continuous coverage: Avoiding a coverage lapse is essential to preventing even higher rates

 Pincher's Pro Tip